Last Updated on

 It has a unique two brush roll design that allows for the removal of large and small pieces of debris from your carpets and hard floors with ease and efficiency.

 It has a flexible wand that allows you to reach every corner of your home, including right under low furniture.
 It has a 44-minute run time and a powerful battery to provide you with excellent suction.

 It can be a little heavy to handle, and the majority of the weight is quite high up – which may not be great for those who have a weak grip.
 The price is also a little high.

-While the Shark IFK250UKT may appear to be expensive, it is definitely one of the best on the market, and the amount of power that it has to offer (especially considering it is a cordless model) is excellent.
+While the Shark IFK250UKT may appear to be expensive, it is definitely one of the best cordless vacuums on the market, and the amount of power that it has to offer (especially considering it is a cordless model) is excellent.

-Plus, it has a range of accessories that make it perfect for use in a home and our choice as the best cordless model for those with pets, so you know that you are going to get the best cleaning results.
+Plus, it has a range of accessories that make it perfect for use in a home and our choice as one of the best cordless model for those with pets, so you know that you are going to get the best cleaning results.
 Despite being a little heavy, this model has a lot to offer.